Range Map

 Overview

 The Cessna Citation V (Model 560) is the straight-wing light jet that opened the Model 560 family, in production from 1989 through 1994.
 A stretched, more powerful development of the Citation S/II, it introduced Pratt & Whitney Canada JT15D-5A turbofans of 2,900 lbf each and a captain-side EFIS panel, lifting cruise to 425 KTAS and the service ceiling to 45,000 ft.
-262 Citation V airframes were built before the type evolved into the Ultra, Encore, and Encore+.
-It is the base airframe of the straight-wing Model 560 line that the Ultra, Encore, and Encore+ all developed from.
+It is the base airframe of the straight-wing Model 560 line that the Cessna Citation Ultra and Cessna Citation Encore developed from.

 Key Features for GA Buyers